EvHaus/doby-grid/README.md

 ### How To Use

+Download the latest version from <https://github.com/globexdesigns/doby-grid/tree/master/build>.

+Doby Grid is made up of two files (doby-grid.js and doby-grid.css) and well as a theme package.
+You can choose which theme to download and use.
+You may also want to grab <https://github.com/globexdesigns/doby-grid/tree/master/assets> for images.

-Download the *doby-grid.js* file and drop it into your web app.
-Then include it into your app either via Require JS, or by adding a `<script>` tag after the required dependencies.
+Then include it into your app either via Require JS, or by adding `<script>` and `<link>` tags to load in the Javascript and CSS files after the required dependencies.

 Then simply call: